FlexinElysium/tribute/Eron's-Guide-for-Raiding-with-Tribute-on-Elysium.md

       * Enchant: **[\[Major Intellect\]](http://db.vanillagaming.org/?spell=20036)**
     * Wand: **[\[Freezing Shard\]](http://db.vanillagaming.org/?item=10572)**, **[\[Bonecreeper Stylus\]](http://db.vanillagaming.org/?item=13938)**, or **[\[Icefury Wand\]](http://db.vanillagaming.org/?item=7514)**

  (note: the statistics from the vanillagaming website are from patch 1.4.
 Elysium is currently on patch 1.3 so the stats for the items are different.
-You can see the current stats by deleting your "wdb" folder in your warcraft installation.)
+You can see the current stats in game by deleting your "wdb" folder in your warcraft installation.)

   * Consumbables
     * **[\[Greater Mana potion\]](http://db.vanillagaming.org/?item=13444)**:  Use these for long fights.
 Right now Ragnaros is probably the only fight which requires these if you are properly specced.